 If you’re entitled to both your own benefit because you did work and a spousal benefit, Social Security will only pay you one of those benefits at a time.
 But if you’re the lower earner, what you can do here is file for Social Security early or on time, get some money, and have the higher earner in your household delay their claim for a larger benefit.
 Once that happens, you can switch to a spousal benefit if that amount is higher than the monthly benefit you’re eligible for based on your own income record.

-To be clear, the maximum spousal benefit you can get is 50% of your spouse’s benefit at their full retirement age.
-Your spouse may decide to file for Social Security at 70 for a larger monthly benefit.
-In that scenario, you’re still limited to 50% of your spouse’s original benefit at your spouse’s full retirement age.
+To be clear, since the maximum spousal benefit you can get is half of your spouse’s benefit at their full retirement age, if your spouse decides to file for Social Security at age 70 for a larger monthly benefit, you’re still limited to 50% of their original benefit at full retirement age.

 How to set yourselves up to wait on Social Security